 Stars Over Katahdin is an annual celebration of the unparalleled night skies of the Katahdin region.
-Each year, we gather Volunteers In Parks (VIP) astronomers and star enthusiasts to observe the stunning celestial objects above the Loop Road Overlook at Mile 6.4.
+Each year, Friends of Katahdin Woods and Waters gathers Volunteers In Parks (VIP) astronomers and star enthusiasts to enjoy the Monument in fall and observe the stunning celestial objects above the Loop Road Overlook at Mile 6.4.

 STARS OVER KATAHDIN 2019

 We’re still working on the exact programming for 2019’s Stars Over Katahdin, but, given the success of previous events hosted by Elliotsville Plantation, Inc, we have our framework.
 We plan on hosting the annual campfire chat below the Loop Road Overlook where, with hot cocoa and s’mores in hand, some of our volunteers share scientific lessons and rousing anecdotes while we wait for the skies to darken.
 Following our campfire program, we head to the Loop Road Overlook where our Astro VIPs teach us what lies overhead through interpretation of stars, planets, and celestial objects seen with telescopes, binoculars, and the naked eye.

 In year’s past, the Katahdin Learning Project and Northern Stars Planetarium teamed up to bring students at Katahdin Elementary and Oprick Myal Elementary interactive presentations on the night skies.
 We also work to build out exciting daytime programming around the night sky viewing while there’s still daylight to enjoy.
 The event takes place around the time when foliage is peaking in the north woods, so we often organize hikes in and around the Monument.